Welcome to Intemesher – the Future of Internal Combustion

 The Precharger engine uses the first half of its compression cycle to pre-compress an air charge, which is then simultaneously released into two areas; the approaching cavity as it rotates to the overlapping area, and the chamber space ahead, via a passageway formed between the rotors as a notch in the lobe rotor aligns with the cavity rotor.
 The air-charge purges exhaust gases and reloads the combustion chamber.

 Designed for petrol or aviation fuel, it operates at up to 11:1 compression ratio with a 1:13 expansion ratio, delivering three combustion events of 60° each per cavity rotor revolution — meaning the engine is on power stroke about half the time.
-With no reciprocation, it is theoretically capable of very high RPM.
+Having no reciprocating components to slow it down, the Precharger Engine is theoretically capable of very high RPM.

-Additionally, for ease of starting, the engine has two centrifugal valves built into the lobe rotor, and an exhaust valve in the cavity area of the housing.
+Additionally, for ease of starting, the Precharger Engine has two centrifugal valves built into the lobe rotor, and an exhaust valve in the cavity area of the housing.

 At rest and during the low speed rotation of the starter motor, the two lobe rotor valves close the fluid passage between the rotors, and the cavity exhaust valve is also closed.
-The charge of compressed air that clears the chamber during normal operation, is instead used to account for air leakage occurring around the components, at the lower rotation rate of start-up.
-Once the engine fires and the RPM threshold is reached, the valves automatically open as the engine is running.
-Thus the starter motor size and weight are greatly reduced, and the overall design more viable as a transport engine.
+Thus the charge of compressed air that clears the chamber during normal operation, combines with the incoming fresh charge of air, to give the Precharger engine three times the regular combustion chamber volume for start-up.
+Once the engine fires and the RPM threshold is reached, the valves automatically open, as the engine is running.
+This also means the starter motor size and weight requirements are greatly reduced, making the overall design more viable as a transport engine.

 The Quadcharger extends this concept by mounting two Duelchargers back-to-back, with synchronizing gears located between.
 The engine is on power stroke 200% of the time.
 It is possibly the most powerful and compact internal combustion engine for size and weight ever conceived.